aspose-total/Aspose.Total-Products/total/en/net/conversion/csv-to-word/_index.md

                           <span itemprop="name"><b>What browser should I use to convert CSV?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">You have the flexibility to use any up-to-date web browser for online CSV to WORD conversion, such as Google Chrome, Firefox, Opera, Safari.
+                          <span itemprop="text">You have the flexibility to use any up-to-date web browser for online CSV to Word conversion, such as Google Chrome, Firefox, Opera, Safari.
 However, if you are building a desktop application, you can seamlessly integrate Aspose.Total CSV Conversion API.</span>
                       </div>
                   </li>
               </ul>